paulfioravanti/paulfioravanti.github.io/_posts/2022-06-25-flexbox-furigana.md

 ## Long and Short _Furigana_

 There are some words in Japanese where up to five syllables can be represented by a single _kanji_.
-Let's use the markup with _uketamawaru_ and word that fits these conditions, and means "to be told" or "to receive (an order)":
+Let's use the markup with _uketamawaru_ a word that fits these conditions, and means "to be told" or "to receive (an order)":

 ```html